SIPs: Succinct Interest Points from Unsupervised Inlierness Probability Learning: Related work

+Alongside the succinctness metric, we propose a new, simple training methodology for interest point detectors.
+The network is simply trained to predict, for every pixel, the probability of resulting in an inlier, after being subjected to non-maxima suppression and descriptor matching.
+Furthermore, we show for the first time how an interest point detector can be trained without the necessity of provided correspondence labels or pre-calculated depths, but merely with KLT tracking.
+The proposed detector and other state-of-the-art detectors are evaluated with respect to succinctness on three datasets representing both indoor and outdoor scenes, and image pairs with narrow and wide baseline.

+To summarize, our contributions are as follows: \begin{itemize} \itemsep{-.5em} \item The introduction of the {\it succinctness} metric, which evaluates descriptors by the minimum number of points that need to be extracted to achieve a certain number of inliers. \item A novel training methodology for interest point detectors that learns to predict the probability of a pixel being an inlier correspondence, in a self-consistent manner.
+The proposed method requires the least amount of training data pre-processing to date. \item An extensive evaluation of the proposed and state-of-the-art detectors with respect to succinctness on datasets covering both indoor and outdoor scenes, and wide and narrow baselines. \end{itemize}

-\section{Related Work}
+\section{Related work}

-Classically, interest points have been selected from distinctive image locations, that is, image locations which significantly differ from neighboring image locations.
-Whether an image location is distinctive can be determined explicitly \cite{Moravec80thesis} or using a first-order approximation such as the Harris~\cite{Harris88} or Shi-Tomasi~\cite{Shi94cvpr} detector.
-Alternatively, distinctive interest points can be detected by convolving the image with a suitable kernel, such as the Laplacian of Gaussian (LoG), or its faster approximation, the Difference of Gaussians (DoG) kernel, prominently used in \cite{Lowe04ijcv}.
+{\bf Traditional feature detectors} Classically, interest points have been selected from distinctive image locations, that is, image locations that significantly differ from neighboring image locations.
+Whether an image location is distinctive can be determined explicitly \cite{Moravec80thesis} or using a first-order approximation, such as the Harris~\cite{Harris88} or Shi-Tomasi~\cite{Shi94cvpr} detector.
+Alternatively, distinctive interest points can be detected by convolving the image with a suitable kernel, such as the Laplacian of Gaussian (LoG), or its faster approximation, the Difference of Gaussians (DoG) kernel, prominently used in SIFT~\cite{Lowe04ijcv}.
 Other filter-based detectors have been proposed by \cite{Mainali13ijcv,Bay08cviu}.
-Finally, another method for detecting interest points is to explicitly identify image regions that resemble corners.
-Iteratively, gradually more efficient ways to do this have been proposed by \cite{Guiducci88prl,Smith97ijcv,Trajkovic1998ivc} and have found widespread popularity with \cite{Rosten06eccv} due to its highly efficient implementation.
+Finally, another method for choosing interest points is to identify image regions that explicitly resemble a sub-type of distinctive points, such as corners.
+Efficient ways to do this have been proposed by \cite{Guiducci88prl,Smith97ijcv,Trajkovic1998ivc} and have found widespread popularity with \cite{Rosten06eccv} due to its highly efficient implementation.
 An interesting challenge in interest point detection is ensuring that the detection is independent of scale and affine transformations.
 Scale invariance can be achieved using multi-scale detection \cite{Mikolajczyk04ijcv}, while affine invariance, in particular invariance to rotation is already given for most aforementioned detectors.